 A Handy HVAC Spring Cleaning Checklist

-Spring cleaning season has come around again.
+The spring cleaning season has come around again.
 But don’t forget your HVAC system while tidying your home this year.
 In order to maintain excellent efficiency and performance, your HVAC system requires maintenance and cleaning.
-This blog will explore six things that you can do this year during your spring cleaning to care for your HVAC system.
+This blog will explore six HVAC Cleaning Checklist things that you can do this year during your spring cleaning to care for your HVAC system.

 - Change your air filters

 - Clean air vents

 - Request your annual spring maintenance.